Naval Battle of Guadalcanal: Washington to the rescue

 The Japanese ships continued to concentrate their fire on South Dakota and none detected Washington approaching to within 9000 yd.
 Washington was tracking a large target (Kirishima) for some time but refrained from firing since there was a chance it could be South Dakota.
 Washington had not been able to track South Dakota's movements because she was in a blind spot in Washington's radar and Lee could not raise her on the radio to confirm her position.
 When the Japanese illuminated and fired on South Dakota, all doubts were removed as to which ships were friend or foe.
-From this close range, Washington opened fire and quickly hit Kirishima with at least 9 (and possibly up to 20) main battery shells and at least 17 secondary ones, disabling all of Kirishima's main gun turrets, causing major flooding, and setting her aflame.
+From this close range, Washington opened fire and quickly hit Kirishima with at least 20 main battery shells and at least 17 secondary ones, disabling all of Kirishima's main gun turrets, causing major flooding, and setting her aflame.
 Kirishima was hit below the waterline and suffered a jammed rudder, causing her to circle uncontrollably to port.
+Washington also fired on Atago with her secondary battery, lightly damaging the cruiser with a single 5-inch (127 mm) shell hit.

 At 00:25, Kondo ordered all of his ships that were able to, to converge and destroy any remaining U.S. ships.
-However, the Japanese ships still did not know where Washington was, and the other surviving U.S. ships had already departed the battle area.
+Having just joined the battle upon hearing of the engagement, the destroyers Kagerō and Oyashio fired their torpedoes at Washington, but none of them hit the battleship, while the other surviving U.S. ships had already departed the battle area.
 Washington steered a northwesterly course toward the Russell Islands to draw the Japanese force away from Guadalcanal and the presumably damaged South Dakota.
-The Imperial ships finally sighted Washington and launched several torpedo attacks, but she avoided all of them and also avoided running aground in shallow waters.
+The Japanese ships finally sighted Washington and launched several torpedo attacks, but she avoided all of them and also avoided running aground in shallow waters.
 At length, believing that the way was clear for the transport convoy to proceed to Guadalcanal (but apparently disregarding the threat of air attack in the morning), Kondo ordered his remaining ships to break contact and retire from the area about 01:04, which most of the Japanese warships complied with by 01:30.